Qumulo/docs/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 * Added snapshot locking functionality by using the `qq` CLI
 * Made usability changes to event logging and the Qumulo Core Web UI
 * Removed beta multitenancy REST APIs and `qq` CLI commands

-## Qumulo Core 6.0.2
-{{page.varDownloadsRelnotes}}
-{% include important.html content="The removal of the deprecated <code>/v1/smb/shares</code> REST API endpoints in this release can affect certain third-party backup or migration workflows." %}
-* Added support for streaming file change notifications
-* Improved the S3 API
-* Made improvements to the Qumulo Core allocation algorithm
-* Added audit logging and REST API and `qq` CLI commands for streaming file change notifications
-* Removed v2 Python bindings for NFS export and SMB share APIs
-* Added new fields to the OpenMetrics API
-* Fixed issues with creating SMB shares, transparent platform refresh, vSphere clusters, upgrades in the Qumulo Core Web UI, making SMB2 copies by using ODX, and creating snapshot policies

-## Qumulo Core 6.0.1.1
-{{page.varDownloadsRelnotes}}
-* Added new SMB2 `CHANGE_NOTIFY` functionality
-  * Full support for recursive watch-tree notifications
-  * Alternate Data Streams
-  * Numerous performance improvements
-  * Elimination of missed events
-* Added read combining for NFSv4.1
-* Improved the S3 API
-  * S3 API action traversal rights
-  * S3 traffic in the Qumulo Core Web UI and in `qq` CLI output
-  * Presigned URL functionality
-  * HTTP identity transfer encoding for the `GetObject` API action
-* Added operational information to audit logging in JSON format
-* Made numerous updates to the multitenancy and S3 `qq` CLI commands and REST APIs
-* Fixed an issue with Network Interface Card (NIC) addressing on 240TB and 480TB General Purpose models of the {{site.a4200g10p}} node

 ## Qumulo Core 6.0.0.2 (Quarterly)
 {{page.varDownloadsRelnotes}}